RutvikGupta/CSC413-Final-Project/README.md

-`SOA_Models.ipynb`: This Jupyter Notebook consists of the code for state-of-the-art models experiment where we defined their architectures and trained and evaluated them on the COCO dataset.
+`SOA_Models.ipynb`: This Jupyter Notebook consists of the code for state-of-the-art models comparison experiment where we defined their architectures and trained and evaluated them on the COCO dataset.

 `UNet Experiments.ipynb`: This Jupyter Notebook consists of the code for UNet model complexity experiment where we defined their